Logo Futurismo

 National Geographic | Size comparison among some species of dolphins

-Some smaller species of dolphin can be found travelling in and around coastal waters where they are less likely to face threats from potential predators, while larger dolphins may venture out further into the offshore ocean far from coastal waters (Srinivasan & Markowitz, 2010).
-But size does not always have a direct influence on where dolphins can be found living throughout the world, for example, striped dolphins here in the Azores can be found offshore, and they are around 2m in length.
+Some smaller species of dolphin can be found traveling in and around coastal waters where they are less likely to face threats from potential predators.
+In contrast, larger dolphins may venture out further into the offshore ocean, far from coastal waters (Srinivasan & Markowitz, 2010).
+But size does not always have a direct influence on where dolphins can be found living throughout the world.
+For example, striped dolphins here in the Azores can be found offshore, and they are around 2m in length.

 In addition to staying near coastal environments, small dolphins are also known to travel in large groups to protect themselves from predators.
 Predators of the dolphin species may include orcas and sharks (Srinivasan & Markowitz, 2010).